eerollapramod/Exploratory_data_analysis_and_Essestial_statistics_using_R/README.md

 # Exploratory Data Analysis and Essestial Statistics using R

-This Respository contains an R script for each question that perform differnt statistical and data analysis task.
+This Respository contains R scripts for each question that perform differnt statistical and data analysis tasks.
 Each question (folder) contains the main R script (`Question_#.r`), required datasets, and any R functions required to perform the analysis.

 ## Dependencies